danosyrus/djs-handler/README.md

 Yet another advanced djs slash command handler made by dano with ❤️

 Ultimate, Efficient, Slash command handler for Discord bots.
-## Credits
+# Credits
- Made by : dano
+Made by : dano#4938<br>
 Support me for more of this type of stuff!